mblakley4/Bookmarks-app/README.md

-# Bookmarks React Client
+# Bookmarks React App
-_This project is a demonstration for Thinkful's React course_

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+## Client to be paired with Bookmarks-server once deployed